Amor-Jansen/BorderRealm/README.md

     - I added a game score on the page, as well as a timer and ammo counter.
     - [Score](/assets/docs/player-stats.png)

-    3. As a first time visitor,
+    3. As a first time visitor, I did not understand the game.

 - ### Returning visitor goals:
-    1. As a returning visitor,
+    1. As a returning visitor, I want to be able to play this on my phone.

-    2. As a returning visitor,
+    2. As a returning visitor, I would like to increase the difficulty.

-    3. As a returning visitor,
+    3. As a returning visitor, I would like more enemies.

 - ### Frequent user goals
-    1. As a frequent user,
+    1. As a frequent user, I would like more games.
-    2. As a frequent user,
+    2. As a frequent user, I would like to see a leaderboard.

-    3. As a frequent user,
+    3. As a frequent user, I would like to make contact with the game developer.

 - ### Unfixed bugs